Why Do I Feel Bloated All the Time?

 The gas that gets trapped in the abdomen causes bloating as it tries to find a way out.
 This is why the bloating is worse after lunch.
 During digestion, gas accumulates in the abdomen and takes time to find its way out of the body.

-Standing or sitting for hours at a time is one cause of a bloated stomach, as this can cause fluid to accumulate in the area.
+Standing or sitting for hours at a time can make our stomach feel bloated all the time, and this can cause fluid to accumulate in the area.

 We often do not realize that a food intolerance is behind the discomfort, bloating and even diarrhea that can occur after eating certain foods.